- Home ›

 Every TT Roadster is outfitted with dual front, side, and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

-Buyers in the market for an Audi TT Roadster can also look at the Ford Mustang GT Convertible, which provides far higher levels of power and handling but can't match the TT's interior sophistication, and the BMW 2-Series Convertible, which is a closer match but still a lot more athletic.
+Buyers in the market for an Audi TT Roadster can also look at the Ford Mustang GT Convertible, which provides far higher levels of power and handling but can't match the TT's interior sophistication, and the BMW 2 Series Convertible, which is a closer match but still a lot more athletic.
+High-end models also encroach on Porsche 718 Boxster territory.